Company logo of Berger Maritiem.

 Ship Energy Efficiency Management Plan (SEEMP) Services

 Since January 1, 2013, it has been mandatory for all seagoing vessels with a Gross Tonnage (GT) over 400 to have a Ship Energy Efficiency Management Plan (SEEMP).
 This plan, complying with the guidelines of the International Maritime Organization (IMO), includes a comprehensive range of measures and strategies aimed at reducing the ship’s energy consumption.
 The SEEMP progresses through various phases, including planning, implementation, monitoring, self-evaluation, and improvement.
-Discover the Ship Energy Efficiency Management Plan (SEEMP) services from our partner VICUSdt.
+Discover our partner’s Ship Energy Efficiency Management Plan (SEEMP) services for optimal vessel efficiency.

 This ship symbolizes the services related to the Ship Energy Efficiency Management Plan (SEEMP).